 We maintain a culture free of discrimination, independent of gender, nationality, race, political opinion, sexual orientation, physical challenges or other characteristics.
 As a large international company present in more than 30 countries worldwide, diversity has a prominent place in our culture.
 As an example, our flagship program 'Women in leadership' aims to create the necessary shift in mindset to become a leader regardless of gender.
 ST is also engaged in programs which support the employment of disabled people.

-We adopted the Electronic Industry Citizenship Coalition (EICC) Code of Conduct in 2005 and monitor our own operations and suppliers using a three-step process of commitment, assessment and audit.
+We adopted the code of conduct of the Responsible Business Alliance (RBA), formerly the Electronic Industry Citizenship Coalition (EICC) in 2005 and monitor our own operations and suppliers using a three-step process of commitment, assessment and audit.